iturdikulov/notes/Pandoc.md

 Pandoc supports Markdown with various features like: syntax for tables, definition lists, metadata blocks, footnotes, citations, math, and much more.

-Program has modular design and use [[abstract_syntax_tree_AST|AST]] to represent documents.
+Program has modular design and use [[AST]] to represent documents.
 Reader modules - parse text in a given format and produce a native representation of the document (AST).
 Writer modules convert this AST into a target format.
 Using this design adding an input or output format requires only adding a reader or writer.
 Users also can run custom pandoc filters to modify the intermediate AST.

 Pandoc limitations are happens because intermediate representation of a document is less expressive than many of the formats it converts between, and you can